Panasonic cleans house with writedowns, sees $9.6 bln loss

 MORE CUTS

-The size of this year's loss may come as a shock to some investors, but analysts have long argued that the company needed drastic reforms that break Japan's corporate traditions if it is to secure its future.
+The size of this year's loss came as a shock to investors, but analysts have long argued that the company needed drastic reforms that break Japan's corporate traditions if it is to secure its future.

-"There's a strong possibility of some initial panic selling (of the stock)," said Kabu.com Securities market analyst Tsutomu Yamada.
-"What happens to the price after that will depend on the substance of its structural reforms."
+J.P.
+Morgan analyst Yoshiharu Izumi said Tsuga's "shock treatment" promised to transform the mammoth corporation into a nimbler set of small and mid-sized units responsible for producing at least a 5-percent operating margin.

+"We read these latest writedowns as a message indicating a major shift in corporate mindset," he said in a note.

-Since the start of the year, Panasonic's shares have dropped more than 20 percent, compared with a more than 5 percent gain in the benchmark Nikkei 225 .N225.
-Panasonic shares rose 4.5 percent on Wednesday to close at 514 yen before it released its results for the quarter.
+Since the start of the year, Panasonic's shares have dropped more than 35 percent, compared with a 5 percent gain in Tokyo's benchmark Nikkei 225 .N225 stock average.
+After falling by their 100 yen daily limit in early trade on Thursday, Panasonic steadied around 416 yen, down 98 yen or 19 percent.

 Panasonic will write off 238 billion yen in goodwill related to its mobile phone unit and its businesses in solar panels and small lithium batteries, which are used in PCs and smartphones.